polsys/ennemi/docs/tutorial.md

 The reason for our result is that $X_3$ contains the full difference between
 $Y$ and $X_2$ whereas there is still some random variation between $X_1$ and $Y$.

-`ennemi` also supports multidimensional condition.
+`ennemi` also supports multidimensional conditions.
 This is useful when there are several common explanative variables.
 To specify a multivariate condition, pass a two-dimensional array as the `cond` parameter similarly to `x`.